emqx/emqx-tutorial/online-docs/en/client_dev/javascript.md

 # Using JavaScript

 EMQ X Broker supports communication with clients through WebSocket protocol.
 WebSocket is a protocol for full duplex communication on a single TCP connection.
 The WebSocket communication protocol was established by IETF as standard RFC 6455 in 2011 and supplemented by RFC 7936.
 WebSocket API is also set standard by W3C.
 WebSocket makes data exchange between client and server easier, allowing the server to push data to the client on its own initiative.
 In the WebSocket API, browsers and servers only need to shake hands once, and a persistent connection can be created between the two directly, and two-way data transmission can be carried out.

-## library comparison
+## Library comparison

 **Paho.mqtt.js**